-Contents/Cynnwys

-1.0 Introduction 2

-2.0 Scope 3

-3.0 Definition and General Principles 3

-3.1 prot Supporting our employees as a result of a disability, gender or other tected characteristic4

-3.2 Supporting our employees requiring flexibility and time off 4

-3.3 Supporting our employees who are pregnant 5

-3.4 Supporting our employees as a result of an accident or injury at work 5

-3.5 Personal data relating to your health 5

-3.6 4.0 Holiday and long-term sickness

-5.0 Reporting Procedures 7

-6.0 Absences of 1/2 day or less 8

-7.0 Employees with two or more posts 8

-8.0 Interaction between short and long term absence 9

-9.0 Sickness Absence Review Procedure and Trigger Points 9

-9.1 Employee Support Meeting 9

-9.2 Trigger Point - Formal1 0

-9.3 1 st Stage Attendance Management Meeting1 0

-9.4 2 nd Stage Attendance Management Meeting1 1

-9.5 3 rd Stage Attendance Management Meeting1 2

-10.0 Retirement on the grounds of ill-health1 3

-11.0 Occupational Health1 4

-12.0 Suspending Occupational Sick Pay1 5

-13.0 Equalities statement Error!
-Bookmark not defined I.
+Contents

+1.0 Introduction 2 2.0 Scope 3 3.0 Definition and General Principles 3 3.1 cha Supporting our employees as a result of a disability, sex or other protected tracteristic 3.2 Supporting our employees requiring flexibility and time off 4 3.3 Supporting our employees who are pregnant 5 3.4 Supporting our employees as a result of an accident or injury at work 5 3.5 Personal data relating to your health 5 3.6 4.0 Holiday and long-term sicknessResponsibilities 5.0 Reporting Procedures 7 6.0 Absences of 1⁄2 day or less 8 7.0 Employees with two or more posts 8 8.0 Interaction between short and long term absence 9 9.0 Sickness Absence Review Procedure and Trigger Points 10 9.1 Employee Support Meeting 11 9.2 Trigger Point - Formal 11 9.3 1 st Stage Attendance Management Meeting 11 9.4 2 nd Stage Attendance Management Meeting 12 9.5 3 rd Stage Attendance Management Meeting 14 10.0 Retirement on the grounds of ill-health 14 11.0 Occupational Health 15 12.0 Suspending Occupational Sick Pay 16 13.0 Equalities statement Error!
+Bookmark not define ed.